VanhFutureWei/PWA_CLI/README.md

 ### On Window 10
-install WSL if not already present. run the bash shell then type ./runall.exp you should see output flash by and the end you should see
+install WSL if not already present. run the bash shell then type ./runall.exp you should see output flash by at the end you should see

 Building the Android App...
 -   Generated Android APK at *./app-release-signed.apk*